l1tty-luke/cse15l-lab-reports/lab_report1.md

 ![Image](ls.png) (Courtesy of Luca)

 From here, you can `cd` or "Change Directory", this can switch the current working directory to the given path.
+You can view the different commands and see examples from the worksheet from Week 1 lectures.

 Thats the end of the tutorial!